TheMisinformationGame/MisinformationGame/docs/FirebasePricing.md

 locked out of the game unexpectedly.
-You can also set [budget alerts](https://firebase.google.com/docs/projects/billing/avoid-surprise-bills#set-up-budget-alert-emails) under the Blaze Plan to ensure you are never charged more than a few dollars for your website.
+You can also set [budget alerts](https://firebase.google.com/docs/projects/billing/avoid-surprise-bills#set-up-budget-alert-emails) under the Blaze Plan to ensure you are never charged more than a few dollars for hosting your instance of The Misinformation Game.

 ## 1. How the pricing works
 Firebase separates the costs for each of its backend services.